Didi Benami: Post-Idol career

 In mid-April, Benami volunteered with '"Idol Gives Back" along with various past Idol contestants including Elliott Yamin.
 They packed food for local underprivileged families.
 She stated via Twitter that she is currently practicing for the upcoming American Idol summer tour for which she will be performing along with the remainder of the top ten finalists.

 Benami appeared as a guest in the If I Can Dream house.
 She sang Alicia Keys's No One with Katie Stevens, Andrew Garcia, and Siobhan Magnus; and Radiohead's Creep, with Stevens and Magnus.
 She also sang Terrified inside the house, teaching it to former American Idol contestant and If I Can Dream castmate Alex Lambert.

 Benami sang the National Anthem at the 2011 NBA Playoffs in Orlando, Florida, on April 19, 2011, during the first-round game between the Orlando Magic and the Atlanta Hawks.

 Benami sang the national anthem and God Bless America during the 7th inning stretch for the Los Angeles Dodgers on May 30, 2012.

+Benami released her debut single, Gasoline, in May 2012.
+The song was written by Benami with Justin Gray and Chris Seefried; it was produced by Seefried.
+The song was not included on an album.

-Benami released a single called Gasoline in May 2012, available digitally through iTunes and Amazon; as well as a duet with Keaton Simons, If I Hadn't Forgotten, recorded at Revolver Studios in fall of 2011.
+Benami released a duet with Keaton Simons, If I Hadn't Forgotten, recorded at Revolver Studios in fall of 2011.

 Benami portrays the titular character in the music video for "Hurricane" by Theory of a Deadman.